caroljuneau/biaxial-rnn-music-composition/readme.md

 Carol Juneau, Joseph Cammarata, Brody Norton

-The code for this project has largely been adapted from Daniel Johnson's project: https://github.com/danieldjohnson/biaxial-rnn-music-composition
+The code for this project has largely been adapted from [Daniel Johnson's project](https://github.com/danieldjohnson/biaxial-rnn-music-composition).

-We have updated the instructions from the original project:
+We have updated the instructions from the original project.

 ## Generating Instructions
 This requires that you have conda and GCC.
 Unlike training it does not require a GPU.